Music Admissions & Scholarship Auditions

 Acceptance to the composition major has two parts: an audition on a primary instrument or voice and the submission of a composition portfolio.
 If you have not reviewed your primary instrument/voice audition requirements, please do so now.

 Prospective composition majors must submit a successful portfolio of original compositions to be accepted to and begin the Bachelor of Music Composition major.
-Students who are not ready to submit a portfolio may audition for another other major or minor through Entrance & Scholarship Auditions!
+Students who are not ready to submit a portfolio may audition for another other major or minor through Entrance & Scholarship Auditions.
 Please review the portfolio requirements and/or "Not Ready to Submit a Portfolio" sections below.

 Portfolio Requirements